 - A Project Self-Assessment (see Annex 2) prepared by the PCO.
-This document has to be sent to the reviewer(s) at least two weeks before the planned review. - Any other documents as appropriate, such as completed deliverables, early drafts of deliverables, (draft) amendment to the PCA, Project Plan, etc. - During the review some presentations or demonstrations of the project work/ results should be envisaged.
+This document has to be sent to the reviewer(s) at least two weeks before the planned review. - Work Package/Task Status Reports of the Work Packages and Tasks (taken from the online reports). - Any other documents as appropriate, such as completed deliverables, early drafts of deliverables, (draft) amendment to the PCA, Project Plan, etc. - During the review some presentations or demonstrations of the project work/ results should be envisaged.